docker/docs/docker-for-ibm-cloud/quickstart.md

 2. Click **Client Bundles** > **New Client Bundle**.
 A zip file is generated.

 3. In the GUI, you are shown a labeland public key.
-You can edit the label by clicking the pencil icon and giving it a name, e.g., _d4ic-ucp_.
+You can edit the label by clicking the pencil icon and giving it a name, such as _d4ic-ucp_.

 4. In a terminal, navigate and unzip the client bundle: